kata011605-glitch/Overcooked/README.md

 ### Movement and Gameplay Logic
 Movement, item pickup and item carrying logic were the most important implementations for the game.
 Boolean logic was used for the interaction system because it allowed different gameplay cases to be checked clearly, such as picking up an item, combining ingredients, using the fryer, serving an order, or throwing an item away.

 The burger logic was designed so ingredients could be combined in different orders.
 For example, buns, cheese, and patty can still form a burger even if the player picks up the ingredients in different sequences.
-Such as picking up cheese first, then patty, and then buns, the resulting item from the first combination of cheese + patty would be the sprite from `CheesePatty.vhd`.
+For example, if the player picks up cheese first, then patty, and then buns, the first combination creates the cheese-patty intermediate item, and adding buns later completes the burger.

 ### Order System and Timer
 The order system was added after the item logic.
 Each order uses item codes for burger, fries, Sprite, and cola.
 The game tracks the current order, checks whether item A and item B are completed, and advances to the next order when the required items are served.